-Program Guidelines recommend the use of the tool and request users check the tool prior to submitting applications to verify that current information is being used.
-The tool is updated as newer ACS data sets become available and currently utilizes 2016 Census data.
+2016 Census data were utilized in this Assessment, consistent with the DAC Mapping Tool developed by DWR (https://gis.water.ca.gov/app/dacs/) for use in the IRWM program.
+The Prop 1 2016 IRWM Program Guidelines recommend the use of this tool and request users check the tool prior to submitting applications to verify that current information is being used.
+The tool is updated as newer ACS data sets become available and currently utilizes 2016 ACS data.
 This data does not account for current land uses or development, therefore exact locations of DACs may not be accurately represented, and DAC community boundary data should be used for information purposes only.
 It is not definitive and does not establish legal rights or define legal boundaries.